meadsteve/DiceApi/README.md

 }
 ```
 ## Response types
-By default the API assumes you want a json response.
+By default the API assumes you want an html response.
 You have other options though:

 ### text/html
 This response type currently only supports d6 rolls.